 There’s even a forum dedicated to site suggestions, helping the web developers with suggestions from the actual users of the site.
 ‘The Pub’, the general MMORPG forum on the site currently has a whopping 1.3 million comments and 60.1 thousand discussions.

 Minecraft is beloved by millions of all ages, and this is the definitive place for all of those die-hard fans to gather and talk about Minecraft.
-Clad in the iconic design of the game it represents, Minecraft forum hosts hundreds of topics regarding the extensive mods and skins used in the game.
+Clad in the iconic design of the game it represents, the Minecraft forum hosts hundreds of topics regarding the extensive mods and skins used in the game.

-Sharing is the name of the game on this forum; maps, like the breathtaking Mines of Moria rebuild, skins of marvel heroes are shared daily.
+Sharing is the name of the game on this forum; maps, like the breathtaking Mines of Moria, rebuild, skins of marvel heroes are shared daily.
 Minecraft Forum has nearly 5.1 million members and nearly 5 billion views.

 A stylish design, The Verge evokes a fashionable, cool, and sleek appearance for visitors.
 The gaming community is just as present as the design, with people creating topics like ‘STARDEW VALLEY IS LIFE (And your fav game of 2017)’ to kick off some well-meaning and fun discussions.

 I like VGR for its approach to the community.
 On the site, there’s an ‘Introductions’ board to meet and greet new members and talk about favorite games.
-There’re also two very important forums on the site: Video Game Deals and Esports & Competitive Gaming.
+There are also two very important forums on the site: Video Game Deals and Esports & Competitive Gaming.
 Who doesn’t need great deals on games, especially when they can cost a fortune?

 Users will create posts listing certain games that are on sale and where to get them for that price.
 It’s a helpful way to help out your fellow gamer.
 The Esports forum is going to be a huge discussion when the new Super Smash Bros. comes out.

-Av deals in other forums for other tech, in fact citing themselves as ‘The No. 1 Home Entertainment Tech Company’.
+Av deals in other forums for another tech, in fact citing themselves as ‘The No. 1 Home Entertainment Tech Company’.
 They go beyond to blend in all tech into one site.
 Along with having a solid gaming forum, they host reviews for different games and other hardware like surround sound speakers and TVs.

 Student edge, in their own words, ‘seeks to enrich the lives of students across the country.
 The company aims to do this by helping students save and manage money, prepare for the workplace, find jobs and make informed career and life decisions.’
 They offer deals on tech and try to help students out, (those textbooks are highway robbery!).